charlesnicholson/nanoprintf/README.md

 [![Presubmit Checks](https://github.com/charlesnicholson/nanoprintf/workflows/Presubmit%20Checks/badge.svg)](https://github.com/charlesnicholson/nanoprintf/tree/master/.github/workflows) [![](https://img.shields.io/badge/pylint-10.0-brightgreen.svg)](https://www.pylint.org/) [![](https://img.shields.io/badge/license-public_domain-brightgreen.svg)](https://github.com/charlesnicholson/nanoprintf/blob/master/LICENSE)

-nanoprintf is an implementation of snprintf and vsnprintf for embedded systems that, when fully enabled, aims for C11 standard compliance.
+nanoprintf is an implementation of snprintf and vsnprintf for embedded systems that, when fully enabled, aim for C11 standard compliance.
+The primary exceptions are scientific notation (though `%f` is fully supported), and the conversions that require `wcrtomb` to exist.
+Additionally, C23 binary integer output is optionally supported as per [N2630](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2630.pdf).

 nanoprintf makes no memory allocations and uses less than 100 bytes of stack. nanoprintf compiles to somewhere between 1-3KB of code on a Cortex-M architecture.

 nanoprintf is a [single header file](https://github.com/charlesnicholson/nanoprintf/blob/master/nanoprintf.h) in the style of the [stb libraries](https://github.com/nothings/stb).
 The rest of the repository is tests and scaffolding and not required for use.

 nanoprintf is written in a minimal dialect of C99 for maximal compiler compatibility, and compiles cleanly at the highest warning levels on clang, gcc, and msvc in both 32- and 64-bit modes.
-It's _really_ hard to write portable C89 code, btw, when you don't have any guarantee about what integral type to use to hold a converted pointer representation.

 nanoprintf does include C standard headers but only uses them for C99 types and argument lists; no calls are made into stdlib / libc, with the exception of any internal double-to-float conversion ABI calls your compiler might emit.
 As usual, some Windows-specific headers are required if you're compiling natively for msvc.